-Renewable energy creates many public benefits, and produces fewer air and water pollutants than fossil fuels, such as sulfur oxides, nitrogen oxides, mercury and carbon dioxide.
+Renewable energy creates many public benefits and produces dramatically fewer air and water pollutants than fossil fuels.

 Fossil fuels emit sulfur oxides, nitrogen oxides, mercury, and carbon dioxide.
 Energy security is increased when our energy portfolio is diversified to include more renewable energy resources.
 Renewables also provide economic development benefits by allowing money to stay in communities rather than paying to import energy from other areas.
 The rising cost of traditional fossil-based energy resources and concerns about their effects on the environment are driving increased adoption of clean, renewable technologies.
 According to the U.S. Energy Information Administration, over 7% of North Carolina’s electricity is generated from renewable energy resources and this number is on the rise.

 The Center works to find solutions to technical and policy matters relevant to the solar industry that can be of use to the citizens of North Carolina and across the country.
 We have a rich history of providing solar PV assessments to businesses and other entities in North Carolina and solar thermal energy assessments to citizens, businesses and government entities in the state.